geodesignhub/DesignKPI/README.md

 ## Introduction

 This plugin enables comprehensive financial and asset analysis for your Geodesignhub projects.
 It uses the [Geodesignhub API](http://www.geodesignhub.com/api/) to download data from your project and provide a series of controls to analyze and set potential uses of this asset, conduct financial Analysis and finally conduct a investment summary.
 Using the data import / export feature you can take the model data out and generate and load different financial scenarios.
+This way, you can quickly __make sense of financial data__, __prepare for future risks__ and __proactively manage assets__ using digital tools.

 ## Bulk update Financial Details